-On October 7, 2020, the Sponsor paid an aggregate of \$25,000 for certain expenses on behalf of the Company in exchange for issuance of 2,875,000 Class B ordinary shares (the "Founder Shares").
-The Sponsor has agreed to forfeit up to an aggregate of 375,000 Founder Shares to the extent that the option to purchase additional units is not exercised in full by the underwriters or is reduced.
+On October 7, 2020, the Sponsor paid an aggregate of \$25,000 for certain expenses on behalf of the Company in exchange for issuance of 3,450,000 Class B ordinary shares (the "Founder Shares").
+On November 20, 2020, the Sponsor transferred 30,000 Founder Shares to each of the directors other than the Chairman.
+On December 8, 2020, the Company effected a share sub-division, resulting in an increase in the total number of Founder Shares outstanding from 2,875,000 to 3,450,000 shares.
+All shares and associated amounts have been retroactively restated to reflect the share sub-division.
+The Sponsor has agreed to forfeit up to an aggregate of 450,000 Founder Shares to the extent that the option to purchase additional units is not exercised in full by the underwriters or is reduced.
 The forfeiture will be adjusted to the extent that the option to purchase additional units is not exercised in full by the underwriters so that the Founder Shares will represent 20% of the Company's issued and outstanding shares after the Proposed Public Offering.
-If the Company increases or decreases the size of the Proposed Public Offering, the Company will effect a share capitalization or a share repurchase or redemption or other appropriate mechanism, as applicable, with respect to the Class B ordinary shares prior to the consummation of the Proposed Public Offering in such amount as to maintain the number of Founder Shares at 20% of the Company's issued and outstanding common stock upon the consummation of the Proposed Public Offering.